ryanatkn/earbetter/README.md

 - supports MIDI devices like piano keyboards
 - published to npm as [`@ryanatkn/earbetter`](https://www.npmjs.com/package/@ryanatkn/earbetter)
-  with utilities, types, and Svelte components for audio and music (see [`$lib/exports.ts`](/src/lib/exports.ts))
+  with utilities, types, and Svelte components for audio+music (see [`$lib/exports.ts`](/src/lib/exports.ts))

 to help see [contributing.md](contributing.md)